argoproj/argo-events/docs/eventsources/setup/github.md

 1. Create an API token if you don't have one.
 Follow [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to create a new GitHub API Token.
    Grant it the `repo_hook` permissions.

-1. Base64 encode your api token key,
+1. Base64 encode your api token key.

         echo -n <api-token-key> | base64